9ci/grails-quartz2/README.md

 outside of the ability to setup quartz jobs through config as outlined above and below, the following changes were made

 * Compatible with Grails 2x
-* the configuration and quartz.properties can now all reside in the standard Config.groovy ( or externalized config.groovy) instead needing to be separate files
+* The quartz configuration and quartz.properties can now all reside in the standard Config.groovy ( or externalized config.groovy) instead needing to be separate files
 * uses the persistenceInterceptor spring bean to setup sessions instead of hibernate and sessionFactory allowing it to work better with other noSql plugins and the datasources plugins
 * Removed any dependency on the Spring wrapper classes around quartz
 * Removed deprecated volatility settings
+* Did not move over the helper service
+* won't work with Quartz-monitor since, as far as I can tell, its tied to Quartz 1.8
 * Triggers are no longer setup as spring beans
 * Job artifact in the grails-app/jobs dir :
 * The config no longer needs to be static and can be completely extracted into a Config